LodhAvirup/portfolio/README.md

-This is my portfolion where my details are being shown along with my projects.
+This is my portfolio website where my details are being shown along with my swocial media contact details